RFA0608/QQS3C/README.md

      3. In that file, change 'localhost' in HOST variable to the vEthernet ip you saved earlier.
      4. Get ready to press F5 button.
    * Cpp
+     1. Find controller description code set which are located in "interface/controller/cpp" folder on debugger(vscode).
+     2. Select the controller file you want to run.
+     3. In that file, change 'localhost' in HOST variable to the vEthernet ip you saved earlier.
-     1. In the CMD window, move directory to "interface/controller/cpp".
+     4. In the CMD window, move directory to "interface/controller/cpp".
         ``` bash
           cd /interface/controller/cpp
         ```
-     2. Create a new make file using cmake.
+     5. Create a new make file using cmake.
         ``` bash
           cmake .
         ```
-     3. Create an executable binary file using the make file.
+     6. Create an executable binary file using the make file.
         ``` bash
           make
         ```
-     4. If you see a file called "ctrl_arx_enc" then you are done and ready to write the following in the CMD window and press enter
+     7. If you see a file called "ctrl_arx_enc" then you are done and ready to write the following in the CMD window and press enter
         ``` bash
           ./ctrl_arx_enc
         ```
    * Go
+     1. Find controller description code set which are located in "interface/controller/go" folder on debugger(vscode).
+     2. Select the controller file you want to run.
+     3. In that file, change 'localhost' in HOST variable to the vEthernet ip you saved earlier.
-     1. In the CMD window, move directory to "interface/controller/go".
+     4. In the CMD window, move directory to "interface/controller/go".
         ``` bash
           cd /interface/controller/go
         ```
-     2. At that location, write something like the following and be ready to press enter.
+     5. At that location, write something like the following and be ready to press enter.
         ``` bash
           go run .
         ```